ltsp/ltsp/docs/ltsp.conf.5.md

 **RELOGIN=**_0|1_<br/>
 **GDM3\_CONF=**_"WaylandEnable=false"_<br/>
 **LIGHTDM_CONF=**_"greeter-hide-users=true"_<br/>
-**SDDM_CONF=**_"/etc/ltsp/sddm.conf"_<br/>
+**SDDM_CONF=**_"/etc/ltsp/sddm.conf"_
 : Configure the display manager to log in this user automatically.
-The user's password must also be provided using the PASSWORDS_x parameter (see below), unless it's a local, non-ltsp user.
+If SSHFS is used, the PASSWORDS_x parameter (see below) must also be provided.
 AUTOLOGIN can be a simple username like "user01", or it can be a partial regular expression that transforms a hostname to a username.
 For example, AUTOLOGIN="pc/guest" means "automatically log in as guest01 in pc01, as guest02 in pc02 etc".<br/>
 Setting RELOGIN=0 will make AUTOLOGIN work only once.
 Finally, the *_CONF parameters can be either filenames or direct text, and provide a way to write additional content to the generated display manager